acmutd/utd-grades/README.md

 ## Deprecation Notice

-UTD Grades is having its functionality expanded into the [Nebula Data Service](https://github.com/acmutd/nebula-data-service).
+UTD Grades is having its functionality expanded into the [Athena](https://github.com/UTDNebula/athena) project.

 In the near-term, this means nothing will change.
-In February 2021, UTD Grades will be incoporated into the Nebula Data Service and have its functionality merged with that tool.
+In spring 2022, existing UTD Grades functionality will be expanded to include professor evaluations and other data visualizations.

-For more information, see [acmutd/nebula-data-service#8](https://github.com/acmutd/nebula-data-service/issues/8) and [acmutd/utd-grades#16](https://github.com/acmutd/utd-grades/issues/16).
+For more information, see [UTDNebula/athena#2](https://github.com/UTDNebula/athena/discussions/2) and [acmutd/utd-grades#16](https://github.com/acmutd/utd-grades/issues/16).

 ## Components